 Use mass with class.
 Create special decorated seasonal and holiday displays to promote services and products throughout the year.
 Change these displays at least once per month.
 Mix it up.
 Move your displays and products around every month as you clean and dust.
-Make sure you have last minute product displays at your checkout counter or reception desk that changes every month.
+Make sure you have last-minute product displays at your checkout counter or reception desk that changes every month.

-Stef Zugor, Finance and Life-hacking Blogger, TranscendYourLimits.com
+Stef Zugor, Finance and Life-Hacking Blogger, TranscendYourLimits.com

+For brick-and-mortar businesses, it’s still very important to be online, but we all know that.
+What many people don’t realize is that for a brick and mortar business, you can still do promotion in the form of email marketing and social media.
 Share pictures of people eating at your cafe, upload videos of the chefs making lovely food to Instagram and hashtag it.
-Collect people’s email addresses so that you can offer them coupons and discounts to come back LATER.
+Collect people’s email addresses so that you can offer them coupons and discounts to come back later.

 Marc Joseph, CEO & President, DollarDays

 Most retailers don’t realize that some of the best promotions happen when they tie in with other retailers in their neighborhood or town, even working with competitors to bring awareness to shopping in your city with people who live in your city.

 As the young Michael Corleone in “The Godfather, Part ll” famously uttered, “Keep your friends close and your enemies closer.”
 So, pull all the retailers together, no matter what they sell, in support of local events and traditions, whether it is supporting a local high school team or celebrating spring together as a town.
 Strength in numbers when competing against the huge chains can pay off.

 Personal interaction with customers is a great way to establish relationships and encourage long-term customer loyalty.
 Your marketing can be a natural extension of this, which means you don’t always have to be selling.
 Send out thank you and birthday emails, anniversary greetings and other relationship-building communications.